strangiato/pipenv-s2i-example/README.md

 pipenv install uvicorn
 ```

+Pipenv will capture the new dependency in the `Pipfile` and `Pipfile.lock`, giving us no additional work to manually capture the requirement.

 Running `app.py` again should now function correctly.

 Next we need to consider how our application will build.
 As mentioned before, Python-s2i looks for the `requirements.txt` file by default, but it does support other build options.
-If you explore the [assemble](https://github.com/sclorg/s2i-python-container/blob/master/3.9/s2i/bin/assemble) script on GitHub you will find references to two different environment variables that we can utilize, `ENABLE_PIPENV` and `ENABLE_MICROPIPENV`.
+If you explore the [assemble](https://github.com/sclorg/s2i-python-container/blob/master/3.9/s2i/bin/assemble) script you will find references to two different environment variables that we can utilize, `ENABLE_PIPENV` and `ENABLE_MICROPIPENV`.

 `ENABLE_PIPENV` allows the assemble script to install packages from `Pipfile.lock` using the standard `pipenv` package.  `ENABLE_MICROPIPENV` will also allow us to install packages from our `Pipfile.lock` but instead utilizes a tool called [micropipenv](https://github.com/thoth-station/micropipenv) from thoth-station, an open source group sponsored by Red Hat.
-Micropipenv is smaller then `pipenv`, optimized for installing packages in containers, and incredibly fast.
+Micropipenv has a few advantages including that it is smaller then `pipenv`, optimized for installing packages in containers, and incredibly fast.
 It also has the added benefit that it also supports Poetry, another popular alternative dependency manager to `pip` and `pipenv`.

 To enable either option we can set the environment variable later on in our BuildConfig or we can do it directly in our git repo with a `.s2i/environment` file: